How to Sell SaaS: 9 Tips for Startup Sales Success

 When you sell to an unqualified prospect, they aren’t going to be successful.
 They’ll have a lot of complaints and require a ton of support.
-These customers demoralize your team with negative feedback and start spreading bad reviews online.
-Eventually they’ll churn, and they’ll blame your product for their failure.
+These customers demoralize your team with negative feedback and spread bad reviews online.
+Eventually, they’ll churn, and they’ll blame your product for their failure.

 - Create an ideal customer profile

 - Determine what your competition offers and position your solution as a better fit.

 Complete those steps and you’ll know whether or not the prospect is a good fit for your product.
 If they aren’t, that’s fine.
 Help them find a solution that is, then move on to other leads.
 This is how to sell SaaS the right way.